-Many Turkish chiefs were hostile to him; the Mongols were looking forward for an opportunity for attacking the Sultanate, the governors of the distant provinces were also trying to become independent rulers, the Indian rulers were also ready to revolt at the smallest opportunity.
+Most Turkish leaders were hostile to him; the Mongols looked forward to an opportunity to invade the Sultanate, the governors of the distant provinces also sought to become sovereign rulers, and the Indian rulers were also ready to revolt at the slightest opportunity.

-The law and order situation in the area around Delhi and in the Doab region had deteriorated.
+The law and order situation had deteriorated in the area around Delhi and in the Doab district.

-Balban was determined to break the power of the Chahalgani.
+Balban was determined to crack the Chahalgani’s might.

-He also organised a strong centralized army, both to deal with internal disturbances, and to repel the Mongols.
+He also assembled a strong unified army, both to deal with internal upheavals and to repel the Mongols.

-Balban re-organised the military department (diwan-i-arz) and deployed army in different parts of the country to put down rebellion.
+Balban reorganized the military department (diwan-i-arz) and deployed the army to put down the rebellion in various parts of the world.

-Balban also secured control over Ajmer and Nagaur in eastern Rajputana but his attempts to capture Ranthambore and Gwalior failed.
+Balban also gained power in eastern Rajputana over Ajmer and Nagaur but failed in his attempts to seize Ranthambore and Gwalior.

-He also insisted on the ceremony of sijada (prostration) and paibos (kissing of the monarch’s feet) in the court.
+He also insisted on the court ritual of sijada (the prostration) and paibos (the kissing of the feet of the monarch).

-After his death the nobles raised his grandson Kaiquabad to the throne.
+After his death, his grandson Kaiquabad was elevated to the throne by the nobles.

-He was soon replaced by his son, Kaimurs, who remained on the throne for a little over three months.
+He was soon replaced by his uncle, Kaimurs, who had stayed a little over three months on the throne.

-During Balban’s reign, Firoz had been the warden of the marches in north-west and had fought many successful battles against the Mongols.
+Firoz had been the warden of the marches in the north-west during Balban’s rule and had fought several successful battles against the Mongols.

 He had been named as Ariz-i-Mumalik (Minister of War) to Delhi.